-The Annual Junior Faculty Forum for International Law is delighted to announce its yearly call for applications for the fifth Forum, which will be held at the University of Nottingham on Monday May 8, Tuesday May 9 and Wednesday May 10, 2017.
+The Annual Junior Faculty Forum for International Law is delighted to announce its yearly call for applications for the sixth Forum, which will be held at the University of Nottingham on Monday May 8, Tuesday May 9 and Wednesday May 10, 2017.

 Designed as an annual feature of the international law calendar, the Forum is aimed at bringing together junior faculty working in the field of international law in order that their work can be presented before an audience of peers and experts and then discussed by established and senior scholars in international law and related fields.
 The initiative is thus dedicated toward encouraging and facilitating the work of young international law scholars by creating an unrivalled environment of intellectual opportunity, stimulation and exchange.
-The inaugural Forum was held at New York University in May 2012; it has been followed by the subsequent iterations of the second Forum at the University of Nottingham (May 2013), the third Forum at the University of Melbourne (July 2014) and, most recently, the fourth Forum at the European University Institute in Florence (June 2015) and, most recently, the fifth Forum at New York University (June 2016).
+The inaugural Forum was held at New York University in May 2012; it has been followed by the second Forum at the University of Nottingham (May 2013), the third Forum at the University of Melbourne (July 2014), the fourth Forum at the European University Institute in Florence (June 2015) and, most recently, the fifth Forum at New York University (June 2016).

-The fifth Forum shall be convened by the Forum’s founding convenors—Dino Kritsiotis, Professor of Public International Law in the University of Nottingham; Anne Orford, Michael D. Kirby Professor of International Law and ARC Kathleen Fitzpatrick Laureate Fellow in the University of Melbourne and J.H.H.
-Weiler, President of the European University Institute and University Professor at NYU School of Law—who shall be joined by guest convenors Benedict Kingsbury, Murray and Ida Becker Professor of Law at NYU School of Law, and José E. Alvarez, Herbert and Rose Rubin Professor of International Law at NYU School of Law, both of whom currently serve as the Editors-in-Chief of the American Journal of International Law.
+The sixth Forum shall be convened by the Forum’s founding convenors—Dino Kritsiotis, Professor of Public International Law in the University of Nottingham; Anne Orford, Redmond Barry Distinguished Professor, Michael D. Kirby Professor of International Law and ARC Kathleen Fitzpatrick Laureate Fellow in the University of Melbourne and J.H.H.
+Weiler, University Professor, Joseph Straus Professor of Law and European Union Jean Monnet Chaired Professor at NYU School of Law.